 My third stream of research explores the implications of two core distinctions between power and status.
 The first distinction is that status exerts a stronger influence on the self-concept than power exerts.
 The second distinction is that the two concepts satisfy different needs: status promises to fulfill needs of belongingness and respect, whereas power promises to fulfill needs of autonomy and control.
 I show that these distinctions are important in understanding the differential effects of power and status on employee well-being and group engagement.

-Yu, S., & Kilduff, G. J. (2019).
+Yu, S., & Kilduff, G. J. (in press).
 "Knowing where others stand: Accuracy and performance effects of individuals’ perceived status hierarchies."
-Journal of Personality and Social Psychology, in press.
+Journal of Personality and Social Psychology.

 Yu, S., Greer, L.L., Halevy, N., & van Bunderen, L. (2019).
 "On ladders and pyramids: Hierarchy’s shape determines relationships and performance in groups."
 Personality and Social Psychology Bulletin, 45, 1717-1733.